At one time, it was said the sun never set on the British Empire. The same can be said for virus and worm activity.

 A figurative stopwatch begins when Trend Micro's researchers get a sample.
 They try to get a description of a worm or virus out within 15 minutes of receiving it.
 They aim to get a pattern file together within one hour and a cleaning tool, if necessary, within two hours.

 While end users only really hear of the viruses and worms that achieve major outbreaks every few weeks or months, virus researchers need to be on top of every new worm or virus that appears.
-Trend Micro,
+Trend Micro, for example, may see between 15 and 50 new pieces of malicious code a day.
+Now, the vast majority of these will not be Nimdas or Bugbears.

 In fact, of the 77,000 or so worms and other malicious code Trend Micro's scanners protect against, only 2,000 or 3,000 ever infect a system, said David Perry, Trend Micro's global director of education, noting that many worms are submitted to antivirus vendors as proof-of-concept code by the writers themselves.